wgois/OIS/README.md

     make install
 ```

 By default, the `install` target will install OIS.pc inside `/usr/local/lib/pkgconfig`.
-To find OIS with pkg-config, you need to have this directory on your `PKG_CONFIGG_PATH`
+To find OIS with pkg-config, you need to have this directory on your `PKG_CONFIG_PATH`

 ```bash
     export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig